hyperobject/snap-nxt/README.md

 **Enjoy!**

 #NXT stuff
-You **must** have the all sensors plugged into your NXT in this arrangement - Port 1 - Touch
+You **must** have the all sensors plugged into your NXT in this arrangement:
+Port 1 - Touch
 Port 2 - Sound
 Port 3 - Light